 Most businesses make one crucial mistake when holiday staffing is in question.
 They decide to wait because they “still have a lot of time to do this”.
 At one point, though, they realize that they really don’t have enough time and that they should have begun the process much, much earlier.
 That’s how they end up being short-staffed, which can certainly take a toll on their entire business and lead them towards failing to achieve their sales goals.

 You absolutely don’t want anything like that to happen to you, am I right?
 After all, who would wish for their business to fail at something?
 Well, if you really don’t want to face such consequences, you will have to stop wasting your time and start thinking about the holiday season early on.
-In short, you should start looking for help at least a month before the actual holiday season begins, because that gives you the highest chances to be successful at the staffing process.
+In short, you should start looking for help at least a month before the actual holiday season begins, because that gives you the highest chance to be successful in the staffing process.

 You can find some more useful tips here: https://www.allbusiness.com/holiday-staffing-101-how-to-ensure-a-smooth-holiday-season-102073-1.html